 When you think of fish sandwiches, there’s a few that typically spring to mind – Tuna Mayo, Salmon and Cream Cheese, or the timeless Fish Finger sarnie.
 But there’s one sandwich that I’ve longed to try for years, which is the Catfish Po Boy.
 Alas, to get the true Po Boy experience, I would have to venture to New Orleans which, while being high on my bucket list, I have yet to do.
 But the Catfish Po Boy sandwich did give me the idea for this dish.

 Monkfish is a lovely, meaty fish with a distinct flavour that is similar in Catfish to many ways, but is also called a Poor Man’s Lobster due to the similar texture.
 So it makes for wonderful sandwiches, and this is one that I thought would work very well and it turns out I was right!
-It’s very simple with a flour coating with lashings of black pepper and a creamy, gherkin sauce to give it a lovely crunch.
+It’s very simple with a flour coating with lashings of cajun-style spices and a creamy, gherkin sauce to give it a lovely crunch.
 The perfect thing for a weekend lunch.